StormGaming/H1.I.M.E/INSTRUCTIONS - README.txt

 Step 4: Input your desired image dimension.
 (Grid width is # of pixels wide, grid height is # of pixels tall)

 Step 5: Input grid spacing.
-(Use your dish beam width)
+(Use the built in calculator mode to calculate spacing, we suggest a 30% overlap)

 Step 6: Input desired averaging time.
 (Going over 2 seconds may cause errors)